 Thomas is a biology teacher at Oxon Hill High School in Oxon Hill, MD.
 She began her career in 2000 teaching middle level science, before moving to Bowie High School in Bowie, MD, where she taught AP biology and served as the biology team leader for six years.
 She is currently redesigning the advanced placement biology course and the research practicum program at Oxon Hill High School, one of three schools in the Prince George’s County Public School System to offer the Science & Technology Program, a magnet program with a highly selective admissions process.
 She continues to serve her school community by organizing events and programs to raise awareness of science careers, increase parental involvement, and strengthen partnerships with local businesses and universities.
 As teacher leader at the district level, she has been a member of several science curriculum writing teams and a professional development facilitator.

-Sheikisha’s passion for learning and teaching inspires her to stretch beyond her comfort zone to new experiences that provide opportunities to share and grow as a science educator.
-In 2010-11, she served as an Albert Einstein Distinguished Educator Fellow in the Office of Congressman Michael Honda in Washington, DC.
+In 2010-11, Thomas served as an Albert Einstein Distinguished Educator Fellow in the Office of Congressman Michael Honda in Washington, DC.
 During that time, she organized a Hill briefing to educate staffers on policy recommendations of the National Research Council report, Expanding Underrepresented Minority Participation: America’s Science and Technology Talent at the Crossroads.
 In the summer of 2009, she was an environmental science education teacher research fellow at the Chesapeake Biological Research Lab.
 She travelled to Matura, Trinidad the summer of 2011 to research leatherback sea turtles.
 Recently, she was selected to work in a research lab at the University of Maryland, as an ExPERT participant.

 Michael Town, Science Teacher, Redmond High School, Duvall, WA